 But very few homeopaths ever think they have finally arrived!
 There is always more to learn.

-Besides being a powerful system of medicine, homeopathy instills a study, an appreciation and a love of human nature and character.
+Besides being a powerful system of medicine, homeopathy instils a study, an appreciation and a love of human nature and character.

 Colleges teaching the subject need to assure themselves that students have the necessary stability and life-experience to persevere.
 Few homeopaths make fortunes from their profession.

 Often it is a labour of love, inspired by the healing reactions from patients.
-You have to be inwardly strong enough to continue practising when sometimes life goes against you.
+That means you have to be inwardly strong enough to continue practising when sometimes life goes against you.

 There is plenty of evidence for homeopathy!
 But because many scientists cannot accept that highly dilute substances can affect the physical body, they allow themselves to disregard the principles behind homeopathy.